pieroci/pieroci.github.io/content/posts/openapi-compiletime-net9.md

 *Even if the introduction of the new "OpenApi Generated at Compile-Time" feature comes late (even if there are new methodologies like ApiOps) the IT world does not keep up with the evolution of technologies and continues to be poorly updated and does not take advantage of the improvements until years later.*

-***Maybe this feature isn't that late after all!***
-I've finished my polemic! :D
-:arrow_down: Let's move on to the comparison of approaches...
+Perhaps this feature isn’t as delayed as initially thought!
+I’ve finished my critique! :D Let’s proceed to the comparison of approaches...

 ## 🔍 Comparing OpenAPI Doc Generation Approaches